vitu-mafeni/quota-based-autoscaling/README.md

       scaleUpCooldownSeconds: 85   # Prevent rapid, repeated node scaling
       scaleUpThreshold: 50          # Trigger node scale-up when allocatable usage > 50%
 ```

+## Next steps
+- Scale node based on specified flavor which will add different type of node flavors to the cluster
+- Apply Rate limiting to namespace